Patrick Scales (American football)

-Patrick Scales (born February 11, 1988) is an American football long snapper for the Chicago Bears of the National Football League (NFL).
-He played college football at Utah State.
-He has also been a member of the Baltimore Ravens, Miami Dolphins, New York Jets and Tampa Bay Buccaneers.
+Patrick Scales (born February 11, 1988) is an American professional football long snapper.
+He played college football for the Utah State Aggies.
+He has also been a member of the Baltimore Ravens, Miami Dolphins, New York Jets, Tampa Bay Buccaneers, and Chicago Bears.

-Early years
+Early life

 Scales played high school football for at Weber High School in Pleasant View, Utah.
 He was a second-team all-region selection for the Warriors.
 He saw time at tight end, defensive end and long snapper.
 Scales also played basketball and baseball.
 He earned academic all-state and all-region honors.

 College career

 Scales played for the Utah State Aggies from 2007 to 2010.
 He was redshirted in 2006.

 Professional career

+Pre-draft

-Scales was rated as the 11th best long snapper in the 2011 NFL Draft by NFLDraftScout.com.
+Scales was rated as the 11th best long snapper in the 2011 NFL draft by NFLDraftScout.com.

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Scales signed with the Baltimore Ravens on July 27, 2011 after going undrafted in the 2011 NFL Draft.
+Scales signed with the Baltimore Ravens on July 27, 2011, after going undrafted in the 2011 NFL Draft.
 He was released by the Ravens on September 3, 2011.
 He signed with the Ravens on May 1, 2012.
 Scales was released by the team on August 26, 2012.